Gardens for wellbeing

 If you want to benefit from a similar wellbeing boost, our campus community gardens and growing spaces have got you covered.

 We have two main growing hubs on campus: the Edible Garden at FCH and the garden at Park.
+There is also a peace garden at Oxstalls run by the chaplaincy team.

 This is a new haven behind Broadlands Lodge at the bottom of Park Lawn with mixture of raised and ground-level beds, as well as a greenhouse.